Skip to main content

 About

 The Master of Science in Applied Mathematics and Computer Science is designed to bridge the gap between academic theories and real-life business needs.
 The program allows students to pursue a concentration in computer science, applied mathematics, or both.
-This graduate degree is designed to meet the needs of those people who fit into one or more of the following categories:

-• Are already working in the technical or quantitative fields
+• Are already working in the technical or quantitative fields.

-• Have a bachelor's degree in computer science, informatics, mathematical sciences, business, or other disciplines
+• Have a bachelor's degree in computer science, informatics, mathematical sciences, business, or other disciplines.

-• Are planning to pursue a Ph.D. program or a career in academia
+• Are planning to pursue a Ph.D. program or a career in academia.

-• Are interested in increasing their skills in computer science or applied mathematics
+• Are interested in increasing their skills in computer science or applied mathematics.

 This advanced degree prepares students to meet the complex computer and/or mathematical challenges they will face in today's changing, high-tech business environment.